-The purpose-built backup appliance (PBBA) market experienced 16.5% year-over-year growth, totaling $679 million in revenue in the first quarter of 2013, according to market research
+The purpose-built backup appliance (PBBA) market experienced 16.5% year-over-year growth, totaling $679 million in revenue in the first quarter of 2013, according to market research firm IDC.
+In addition, total worldwide PBBA capacity shipped increased by more than 45%, reaching 361,289 terabtyes (TB).
+IDC said that the PBBA market grew faster than the external disk storage system or data protection and recovery markets, as well.

 The biggest player in the PBBA market -- EMC -- held on to its lead and brought in nearly $400 million in revenue in Q1, although its market share dropped 4.4%, to 58.9%, from Q1 in 2012 to the same period this year, IDC said.
 Its revenues rose from $369.9 million.